crispinread/wda-bootcamp/blog.md

 We are looking for a nice front-page explaining who you are and what the site is about and a blog where you can record what you are learning or have done previously.
 You might want to add a contact form and an about page with more details about your qualifications and experience.

+## Blog Posts - Tips and Ideas
+It is a really good idea to put more than the minimum required number of blog posts or portfolio items on your site.
+Blog posts do not need to be very long but should always be more than a sentence or two.
+Here are some tips and ideas for posts:

+### Employers will want to see you:
+1. Responding to challenges and fixing problems
+1. Writing good, clean, well spaced code **with comments**
+1. Have a really good grasp of markup
+1. Have progressed and learned new things during the bootcamp

+### Tips
+1. **Use short sentences and lists**
+1. **Use images in your posts** - Take pictures on your phone, use  [Screengrabs](https://chrome.google.com/webstore/detail/awesome-screenshot-minus/bnophbnknjcjnbadhhkciahanapffepm?hl=en) or search for [free images](https://medium.com/@dustin/stock-photos-that-dont-suck-62ae4bcbe01b)
+1. **Embed code** - Employers will want to see that you can write code as well as talk about it, you can embed codepens or paste directly within `<code>` tags - add syntax style if you can to make it easier to read.
+1. **...and don't forget the spell checker**

+### Ideas for Posts
+1. Daily or Weekly  Record
+1. Showcase of a previous piece of work
+1. Showcase of a challenge from this bootcamp
+1. Key takeouts from Treehouse tracks
+1. Key takeouts from Intro to JavaScript
+1. How I built my blog, what system I chose and why, what themes I looked at, what I plan to do in the future
+1. Content Management
+1. Drupal Vs Wordpress
+1. Open Source

 ## Resources

 * **Watch:** [What is Wordpress](https://www.youtube.com/watch?v=VdvEdMMtNMY)